 William and Mary’s children.

-2. John Ousley, (My great grandfather.)
+- John William Ousley, (My great grandfather.)
 Engine driver, born 23 February 1820, baptised 23 Feb 1820 in Chard, died 1900 at 3 Brick St Richmond (now Richmond Terrace.
 The house has been renovated), married on 17 Feb1862 at St Mary’s Cathedral Sydney to Jane McConville from Manchester England, born 1835, died 1918 at 44 Wellington St. Richmond.
 John and Jane Ousley are my direct descendants.
 John and Jane lived in Cleveland street Sydney for two years.
 In 1863 they lived in Punt Road between the Royal Hotel and The Cricketer’s Arms Hotel in a 3 room wooden house.
-In 1869 he was a General Dealer and in 1873 it became a Dairy.
-In 1880 he built Devonshire Terrace comprising 3 houses, 309, 311 and 313 Punt Road next to the dairy.
+In 1869 he was a General Dealer and in 1873 it became a Dairy, next to Devonshire Terrace comprising 3 houses, 309, 311 and 313 Punt Road.
 These three, two story terrace houses are still there.
 In 1886 they lived at 237 Punt Road, then at 225 Punt Road next to the Royal Hotel.
 In 1897 they moved to 3 Brick Street, behind the Royal hotel which was also a Dairy.
 Jane is believed to have been Major Mitchell’s governess and to have been very ladylike in that she once chastised a granddaughter for riding cross-saddle instead of side-saddle.

 Jane’s parents were Richard and Mary McConville nee Wood.
 Their children are listed below, after the 7th child of William and Mary’s.